oracle/pgql-lang/pages/pgql-1.1-spec.md

  WHERE n.name IS NOT NULL
 ```

-Here, we find all the vertices in the graph that have the property `name` (i.e. `n.name IS NOT NULL`).
-We then return the property.
+Here, we find all the vertices in the graph that have the property `name` and then return the property.

 ## Literals